 At the highest level, innovation can be defined as making something new that creates value.
-However, it’s essential to understand the variety of innovation approaches to determine which ones will provide the most value.
+However, it’s essential to understand the variety of approaches to determine which ones will provide the most value.

 Here’s a look at the different ways innovation can take shape, how those definitions lead to different outcomes, and why certain methodologies may be more effective than others.

-The 4 Types of Innovation
+The 4 types of innovation

 1. Disruptive Innovation

-Disruptive innovation is often the most well-known type of innovation.
+Disruptive innovation is often the most well-known type.
 It comes with effective uses of new technology and high-impact results.
 While disruptive innovation is extremely flashy and grabs headlines, it comes with many nuances and challenges.
 The most common organizations exhibiting the characteristics of disruptive innovation are startups targeting overlooked segments in the market to deliver an offering that is more affordable, convenient, or simpler than the established players can.

 2. Incremental Innovation

 Incremental innovation constitutes a gradual, continuous improvement of existing products and services.
 While the least flashy of any of the categories, it offers the most evident value to an established bottom line.
 By continuously improving products, services, and business operations, organizations can reduce stagnation and consistently grow market share.

 3. Sustaining Innovation